bjherger/keras-pandas/README.md

 ## Quick Start

 Let's build a model with the [titanic data set](https://www.kaggle.com/c/titanic/data.
-This data set is particularly fun because this data set contains a mix of variables types, and features a lot of null values.
+This data set is particularly fun because this data set contains a mix of categorical and numerical data types, and features a lot of null values.

-We could install `keras-pandas`
+We'll `keras-pandas`

 ```bash
 pip install -U keras-pandas